naomibaes/naomibaes.github.io/content/publication/journal-article_2023_PLC/index.md

 slides: example
 ---

 This work is the culmination of my Honours thesis.
+Link to slides: https://www.slideshare.net/slideshow/the-semantic-inflation-of-trauma-in-psychology-naomi-baes-ekaterina-vylomova-mike-j-zyphur-nick-haslam/254846644